The fluid in the connective tissue spaces is called interstitial fluid.

 The ECM provides mechanical, adhesive, and biochemical support for cells.

 The interstitial fluid comes from the plasma in the capillaries.
-Blood contains red blood cells, white blood cells, and platelets, as well as liquid plasma.
+Blood contains red blood cells, white blood cells, platelets, and liquid plasma.
 Leave the heart in the aorta.
 This vessel then branches into multiple arteries.

-The arteries divide into narrower arterioles, which in turn divide into small capillaries within the tissues.
-Some capillaries are so narrow that red blood cells must pass through them in a single row.
+The arteries divide into narrower arterioles and split into tiny capillaries within the tissues.
+Some veins are so thin that red blood cells must pass through them in a single row.

 Some of the plasma leaves the capillaries and enters the spaces around the cells, forming an interstitial fluid.